 The worship of Molech was very evil, involving the sacrifice of your first-born.
 The country Ammon, though, receives a promise of God’s undeserved grace (verse 6).
 Edom (the people of Esau) however, receives no such promise.
 Meditate on this great mystery – of God’s undeserved grace.
 The last scions of Edomite blood were the Herods of the New Testament.

-Paul continues to layer this in Ephesians 2, when speaking of our salvation “by grace through faith”, “… And this is not your own doing; it is the gift of God, not a result of works, so that no one may boast.”
+“… and this is not your own doing; it is the gift of God, not a result of works, so that no one may boast.”

 * Father Above,

-It is You who saves, You who calls, You that elects us – Based on Your will alone, Your grace, and absolutely not of our works.
+It is You who saved, You who calls, You that elects us.